David Dawson (choreographer)

-David Dawson, (born 4 March 1972) is a British dancer and choreographer.
-Since his career debut, Dawson has released over 20 creations.
-Noted for his atmospheric, emotionally physical pieces, Dawson received numerous honours and awards.
+David Dawson (born 4 March 1972) is a British dancer and choreographer who has received numerous honours and awards for his atmospheric and emotionally physical works.
+His style is based on the vocabulary of classical ballet and, though Dawson disagrees with the association, his style is often said to be influenced by William Forsythe.

 Education and dance career

-Born in London, Dawson began to dance at the age of 7 and received his early training at the Rona Hart School of Dance and the Arts Educational School.
+Born in London, Dawson began dancing at seven and received his early training at the Rona Hart School of Dance and the Arts Educational School.
 He went on to train at the Royal Ballet School, in dance and choreography.

 In 1991 he received the Alicia Markova Award, won the Prix de Lausanne, and was offered a contract by the Birmingham Royal Ballet.
-Under the direction of Sir Peter Wright, he performed leading roles in all the classical repertoire as well as in ballets by Sir Kenneth MacMillan, Sir Frederick Ashton, Sir Peter Wright, and David Bintley.
+Under the direction of Sir Peter Wright, he performed leading roles in classical repertoire as well as in ballets by Sir Kenneth MacMillan, Sir Frederick Ashton, Sir Peter Wright, and David Bintley.
 He was nominated as Best Newcomer of the Season by 'Dance & Dancers' magazine in 1992.

 In 1994, he joined the English National Ballet under the direction of Derek Deane as a soloist.
 A year later, he moved to Amsterdam to perform with Wayne Eagling's Dutch National Ballet.
 Here Dawson was able to continue dancing in classical productions as well as explore more neo-classical and modern repertoire in the works of George Balanchine, Rudi van Dantzig, and Hans van Manen.
 Dawson worked with choreographers, and created roles, in new ballets by Sir Kenneth MacMillan, Glen Tetley, Twyla Tharp, Christopher Bruce, Wayne Eagling, Ted Brandsen, Mauro Bigonzetti, Itzik Gallili, Redha, and Christopher D'Amboise.

-Subsequently, he joined Ballet Frankfurt, where he worked with William Forsythe, and performed for two more years before deciding to devote his time to creating his new works.
+He eventually joined Ballet Frankfurt where he worked with William Forsythe, and performed for two more years before deciding to devote his time to creating new works.
 Dawson ended his dance career in 2002.